emilyJLin95/jekyll_workshop/README.md

 ![Alt text](./img/basic_whiteglass.png "Optional Title")

+:white_check_mark: You have now upgraded the theme on your Jekyll site!

 ## Make your First Post!
 Now that your site is looking a little more aesthetically pleasing, let's make your first blog post.
 With Jekyll, you can maintain/publish a blog post simply by managing a folder of files on your computer.All of your posts will live in the folder `_posts`.